I really like McDonald’s.

 Myth #1: Fat People Do Nothing but Eat

 I wish!
-How nice would it be to eat all the time without having to worry about the other things that make up our lives — like sleeping, working, showering, dressing, commuting, breathing, or getting full.
+How nice would it be to eat all the time without having to worry about the other things that make up our lives, like sleeping, working, showering, dressing, commuting, breathing, or getting full.

 Let’s be honest here, people: Eating is pretty damn fun.
 Why else would the restaurant industry, an industry based entirely on eating as a leisure activity, be so lucrative?
 But I honestly could not make this myth more stupid-sounding if I tried.

-Myth #2: Fat People Eat Nothing but Junk Food
+Myth #2: Fat People Eat Nothing But Junk Food

-In all fairness, I will say that the origin of this myth is understandable.
+In all fairness, I will say the origin of this myth is understandable.
 If you operate under the assumption that everybody’s body chemistry and food processing systems are exactly the same, then it certainly stands to reason that fat people must be eating more calorie-rich foods (although whether these foods are necessarily ‘junk’ is another matter).

 Here’s the thing though: Our body chemistry, our food processing systems, our goddamn genes, are not the same, and it is utterly impossible to tell, just by looking at a person, how much junk food that person eats.
 It cannot be done, because human bodies are too varied for that.